Dipsingh/dipsingh.github.io/_posts/2022-5-14-IS-IS-Flooding.md

 and `0000.0000.0013-02`.
 These LSP fragments are treated independently, except there are specific rules around fragment zero that an IS-IS speaker has to obey.
 For example, IS-IS does not care if any non-zero fragment is lost but if a Fragment Zero is not present, then the entire set of fragments will be declared invalid.
-There are some other considerations one needs to be aware of how an IS-IS implementation packs the updates across multiple fragments and whether a topology change will cause an unnecessary churn due to how updates get packed across fragments.
+There are some other considerations one needs to be aware of, like how an IS-IS implementation packs the updates across multiple fragments and whether a topology change will cause an unnecessary churn due to updates getting packed differently across fragments.

 Below is an output of how the LSDB looks like:
 ```